wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 CHAP.
 I.

-Presidents Message — Causes of the War — -
+Presidents Message--Causes of the War---
 Energetic Measures proposed.

 1 NOW it came to pass, in the one thousand